Design System Overhaul: Cutting Redundant Components and Saving 2–3 Hours per Feature

 I defined a scalable naming convention using seven attributes (category, concept, property, variant, state, scale, mode), ensuring design and code used the same language.

-To support this, I built Notion tooling that automatically generated token names, reducing human error and speeding up implementation.
+To support this, I built a Notion tool that automatically generated token names, reducing human error and speeding up implementation.

 Custom Notion tooling in action: Automating the generation and management of our design tokens.